Help or Habits? Make the Right Academic Support Choice for Your Teen

 EF coaching doesn’t teach a subject; it teaches students how their brain works and what supports help them learn effectively.

 Many students arrive feeling overwhelmed, behind, or unsure how to study.
-They may procrastinate, lose track of assignments, or struggle to manage workload.
+They may procrastinate, lose track of assignments, or struggle to manage their workload.

 My role is to help students recognize their strengths, understand their challenges, and build practical systems that make school more manageable.

-With small, doable wins, confidence grows and school becomes less chaotic, more predictable, and easier to handle.
+With small, doable wins, confidence grows, and school becomes less chaotic, more predictable, and easier to handle.

 How EF Coaches Help: The Process

-EF coaching starts with a quick check-in: “How are you doing today?”Students can’t learn strategies when they’re overwhelmed, so we take a moment to regulate, settle in, and get ready to focus.
+EF coaching starts with a quick check-in: “How are you doing today?”
+Students can’t learn strategies when they’re overwhelmed, so we take a moment to regulate, settle in, and get ready to focus.

 Next, we review last week’s commitments.
 We celebrate what went well and explore any challenges without judgment.
 This helps us see what’s truly getting in the way.